 Medical Illustration is a specialist profession supporting other healthcare professions within a medical environment.
 The area of expertise is made up of professionals called Healthcare Scientists who specialise in photography, graphic design, medical art or videography.
-Using their skills they produce resource materials such as photography and other graphic images for use in patient care, education and teaching.
+Using their knowledge and skills they produce resource materials such as photography and other graphic images for use in patient care, education and teaching.
 Working as part of the healthcare team, medical illustrators spend their time working with doctors, nurses, scientists and other professionals involved in delivering patient care.

 Clinical photographers are responsible for the daily recording of clinical conditions presented by patients, working in a photographic studio, clinic, ward or operating theatre environment.
 The images, taken with consent, can be used for diagnosis or just for recording a condition during the stages of treatment.
 Some of these images may be taken with specialised equipment to produce ophthalmic, ultra-violet, infra-red and 3D images.
 Sometimes medical illustrators are also required to undertake other photographic duties such as public relations photography, location photography, medical legal photography and creative studio work.

 Medical graphic designers specialise in the design and production of artwork, scientific posters, brochures, patient information and other visual materials.
 They work very closely with individual staff, creating the visual images required, using computers and specialist design software packages.
-Web designers also work within this environment creating web sites for the Trust and various specialities.
+Web designers also work within this environment creating websites for the Trust and various specialities.